KailaniBailey/Google-Cybersecurity-Professional-Certificate/Course 2: Play It Safe: Manage Security Risks/Week 1: Security Domains/Manage common threats, risks, and vulnerabilities/README.md

  to web applications, which is updated regularly.

 **Note:** The OWASP’s common attack types list contains three new risks for the years 2017 to 2021: insecure design, software and data integrity failures, and server-side request forgery.
 This update emphasizes the fact that security is a constantly evolving field.
 It also demonstrates the importance of staying up to date on current threat actor tactics and techniques, so you can be better prepared to manage these types of risks.

+### **Vulnerabilities**
+A **vulnerability** is a weakness that can be exploited by a threat.
+Therefore, organizations need to regularly inspect for vulnerabilities within their systems.
+Some vulnerabilities include:
+- **ProxyLogon:** A pre-authenticated vulnerability that affects the Microsoft Exchange server.
+This means a threat actor can complete a user authentication process to deploy malicious code from a remote location.
+- **ZeroLogon:** A vulnerability in Microsoft’s Netlogon authentication protocol.
+An authentication protocol is a way to verify a person's identity.
+Netlogon is a service that ensures a user’s identity before allowing access to a website's location.
+- **Log4Shell:** Allows attackers to run Java code on someone else’s computer or leak sensitive information.
+It does this by enabling a remote attacker to take control of devices connected to the internet and run malicious code.
+- **PetitPotam:** Affects Windows New Technology Local Area Network (LAN) Manager (NTLM).
+It is a theft technique that allows a LAN-based attacker to initiate an authentication request.
+- **Security logging and monitoring failures:** Insufficient logging and monitoring capabilities that result in attackers exploiting vulnerabilities without the organization knowing it
+- **Server-side request forgery:** Allows attackers to manipulate a server-side application into accessing and updating backend resources.
+It can also allow threat actors to steal data.

+As an entry-level security analyst, you might work in vulnerability management, which is monitoring a system to identify and mitigate vulnerabilities.
+Although patches and updates may exist, if they are not applied, intrusions can still occur.
+For this reason, constant monitoring is important.
+The sooner an organization identifies a vulnerability and addresses it by patching it or updating their systems, the sooner it can be mitigated, reducing the organization’s exposure to the vulnerability.

+To learn more about the vulnerabilities explained in this section of the reading, as well as other vulnerabilities, explore the NIST National Vulnerability Database and CISA Known Exploited Vulnerabilities Catalog.

+## **Key takeaways**
+In this reading, you learned about some risk management strategies and frameworks that can be used to develop organization-wide policies and processes to mitigate threats, risks, and vulnerabilities.
+You also learned about some of today’s most common threats, risks, and vulnerabilities to business operations.
+Understanding these concepts can better prepare you to not only protect against, but also mitigate, the types of security-related issues that can harm organizations and people alike.

+## **Resources for more information**
+To learn more, click the linked terms in this reading.
+Also, consider exploring the following sites:
+- OWASP Top Ten
+- NIST RMF